German subsidiary of e-car maker Byton has filed for insolvency

 This means that in addition to the American offshoot, the German one is also out of the game.
 It remains to be seen whether the Chinese e-car will still come.

 Byton GmbH has filed for insolvency in Munich.
 Insolvency proceedings were opened at the local court on Tuesday.
-Munich lawyer Michael Bauer is appointed as insolvency administrator.
+Munich-based lawyer Michael Bauer has been appointed as the insolvency administrator.

 Byton was co-founded by former German and French BMW managers.
-The goal was to rival Tesla with an electric SUV with a range of more than 500 kilometers for about 40,000 euros.
-The Chinese company had subsidiaries in Germany and the US.
-All German and U.S. employees have already been laid off, including about 70 people who worked at the plant in Ismaning, near Munich.
+The aim was to compete with Tesla with an electric SUV with a range of more than 500 kilometers for around 40,000 euros.
+The Chinese company had subsidiaries in Germany and the USA.
+All German and US employees have already been made redundant, including around 70 people who worked at the plant in Ismaning near Munich.

-The Corona pandemic and accompanying cancelled orders are officially to blame for the shutdown.
-"We never found out the real reasons, but the fact is that firmly promised tranches of money from business partners were not transferred," says a high-ranking ex-employee of Wirtschaftswoche
+The coronavirus pandemic and the associated canceled orders are officially to blame for the shutdown.
+"We never found out the real reasons, but the fact is that firmly promised money tranches from business partners were not transferred," says a high-ranking ex-employee of the Wirtschaftswoche.
+In total, this amounted to several hundred million dollars.
+"As a result, we were no longer able to pay our suppliers, there were delivery stops and layoffs," says the former manager.

-Already at the beginning of February, the end of Byton hinted.
-At that time, the company closed the Munich plant because it could no longer pay the rent.
-FInancial problems had the start-up apparently since mid-2020.
-The then CEO Daniel Kirchert is said to have fled to Hong Kong.
-In the meantime, he has been placed with the Chinese Evergrande Group as "Executive Vice President" of the Evergrande Auto brand, reports Elektroauto News
+There were already signs of Byton's demise at the beginning of February .
+At that time, the company closed its Munich plant because it could no longer pay the rent.
+The start-up had apparently been experiencing financial problems since mid-2020 and the CEO at the time, Daniel Kirchert, is said to have fled to Hong Kong.
+He has since joined the Chinese Evergrande Group as "Executive Vice President" of the Evergrande Auto brand, reports Electric car news.
+This means that the German manager is once again responsible for electric cars.

-Foxconn, an Apple contract manufacturer based in Taiwan, joined Byton in January with $200 million.
+Foxconn, an Apple contract manufacturer from Taiwan, invested 200 million dollars in Byton in January.
 A plant in Nanjing is apparently ready, but production is not yet underway.
-Whether a Byton car will ever roll off the assembly line is an open question.
+It remains to be seen whether a Byton car will ever roll off the production line.

 Like it?
 Please spread the word: